BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 b.
 The reality check should continue to appear at the selected time intervals until the customer’s gaming session ends (see definition of terms) or the customer exits their account (this will depend on solutions i ii iii below).
-If a customer is participating in multiple gaming sessions at once (eg playing bingo as well as participating in slots games in between draws) the gaming session began when the player commenced with the first product.
+If a customer is participating in multiple gaming sessions at once (e.g. playing bingo as well as participating in slots games in between draws) the gaming session began when the player commenced with the first product.
 The reality check facility could be implemented via one of the following ways:
 i.
 Player account level implementation.
 There are two potential solutions for